-Learn how veterans of the Match recommend students approach SOAP.
+Learn how veterans of the Match recommend that students approach SOAP.

 Read about the three things you should do if you don’t match after SOAP.

-- Senior students or previous graduates from U.S. osteopathic medical schools—1,173
+- Senior students from U.S. osteopathic medical schools—964.

-- Previous graduate of U.S. allopathic medical schools—961
+- Previous graduate of U.S. allopathic medical schools—999.

-In total, 1,310 positions were filled through SOAP.
-Of those positions, U.S. allopathic seniors accepted half of them, osteopathic medical school graduates accepted 27.9% and IMGs as a group accepted 17.5%.
+In total, 1,773 positions were filled through SOAP.
+Of those positions, U.S. allopathic seniors accepted about half of them, osteopathic medical school seniors accepted 27%, and IMGs as a group accepted 18%.

 During SOAP, offers are extended to students from participating programs in a series of rounds.
-In 2019, there were two SOAP rounds: in the first round, 942 positions were accepted, and in the second round, 368 positions accepted.
-The 2020 SOAP will have three rounds, as is typical.
+In 2021, there were four SOAP rounds:

 - In the first round, 1,113 positions were accepted.